cvs-health/testaro/README.md

 The third item in each array, if there are 3 items in the array, is the criterion with which the value of the first property is compared.

 A typical use for an `expect` property is checking the correctness of a Testaro test.
-Thus, the validation jobs in the `validation/tests/jobs` directory all contain `test` commands with `expect` properties.
+Thus, the validation jobs in the `validation/tests/jobs` directory all contain `test` acts with `expect` properties.
 See the “Validation” section below.

 ## Execution